greenelab/BioBombe/1.initial-z-sweep/README.md

 Compression algorithms reduce the dimensionality of input data by enforcing the number of dimensions to bottleneck.
 A common problem is the decision of how many "useful" latent space features are present in data.
-The solution is different for different problems or goals.
+The solution is optimized differently for different problems or goals.
 For example, when visualizing large differences between groups of data, a highly restrictive bottleneck, usually between 2 or 3 features, is required.
 However, when the goal is to extract meaningful patterns in the data that may have more subtle relationships across samples, the recommendations are opaque.
 As the bottleneck relaxes, the ability to explain the patterns decreases and the possibility of false positives increases.